-In this episode of Revolution Health Radio, I discuss a reader question about the relationship between high-fat diets and the gut microbiota.
+In this episode of Revolution Health Radio, I discuss a reader question about the relationship between high-fat diets and the gut microbiome.
 There are a lot of reasons not to trust studies that suggest that all fat harms gut health—and there are even more reasons to take most nutritional research with a grain of salt.
 Keep reading to find out why the latest research doesn’t always paint a clear picture of how your diet impacts your health.

 In this episode, we discuss:

 - The type of diet that can impact gut flora

 - Why you should take nutritional studies with a grain of salt

 - “Will a Low-Carb Diet Shorten Your Life?” by Chris Kresser